berkerdemirel/Adjusting-Pretrained-Backbones-for-Performativity/README.md

 You can reproduce our experiments in our paper with commands `./scripts/<exp_type>/<exp_name>`.

 ### Directory Structure
-The directory structure should look like
+The directory structure should look like below
 ```
 PaP/
 |–– datasets/